 Afer installing and creating the test projects lets run it to check we have everything working as expected.

 Lets quickly run the project to test all is working.
-Change into the directory
+Change into the directory and execute

 We can now open our browser and navigate to:

 We should see the test page which confirms all is up and running

 All that is left to do now is ensure Laravel is added to your

 or if you’re feeling ambitious and you have backed up your current,